G – the symbol for conductance.

 generation loss – the degradation in signal quality, such as increases in hiss, distortion, and noise, that occurs each time an analog recording is copied.
 This is normally not a problem with digital copies.

 genre – a category of literary, artistic, or musical composition characterized by a its style, form, or content.
-There are many genres of music, many of them overlapping, including rock 'n' roll, country, poplular, jazz, classical, blues, hip-hop, folk, R&B, hard rock, Tejano, Americana, Latin, punk, heavy metal, and rap to name just a few.
+There are many genres of music, many of them overlapping, including rock 'n' roll, country, popular, jazz, classical, blues, hip-hop, folk, R&B, hard rock, Tejano, Americana, Latin, punk, heavy metal, and rap to name just a few.

 geometric mean – a type of average, that is defined as the nth root of the product of n numbers.
 (A geometric mean can only be calculated for sets of positive real numbers.)
 The geometric mean can also be calculated as the exponential of the arithmetic mean of the logarithm of the values.
 It is useful for calculating the center frequency of a filter when the upper and lower frequencies are known, using the formula fC = square root (fU × fL).
 See also arithmetic mean, harmonic mean, and median.